daijifeng001/MNC/README.md

 #   --set EXP_DIR seed_rng 1701 RNG_SEED 1701
 ```

-#### 3. Training of CFM for instance-aware semantic segmentation
+#### 2. Training of CFM for instance-aware semantic segmentation

-The code also includes an entry to train a convolutional feature masking (CFM) model for instance aware semantic segmentation.
+The code also includes an entry to train a [convolutional feature masking](https://arxiv.org/abs/1412.1283) (CFM) model for instance aware semantic segmentation.

-##### 3.1.
+##### 2.1.
 Download pre-computed MCG proposals

 Download and process the pre-computed MCG proposals.